alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2026/muhammad-ibn-salih-luhaydan/2026-04-28-analyzing-the-creed-of-the-deviant-sect-known-as-the-nation-of-islam.md

 We should also be certain of what the Prophet ﷺ said: **"No time shall come upon you except that the time following it will be worse, until you meet your Lord."** (Sahih al-Bukhari [Book on Trials] no. 7068)

-Worship is only valid if it aligns with what Muhammad prescribed.
+Worship is only valid if it aligns with what Muhammad ﷺ prescribed.
 No one should invent acts of worship, claiming "This is good," or "This is a birthday celebration," or the like.

 The Prophet ﷺ said: **"Whoever performs a deed that is not in accordance with our matter [religion], it is rejected."** (Sahih Muslim 1718, Sunan Ibn Majah [Book on Sunnah] no. 14)